-A: The relevant interrupt is used.
+- Δ : The relevant interrupt is used.
 Interrupt source clearing is performed.
-(The CPU should clear the source flag in the interrupt handling routine.)

-O: The relevant interrupt is used.
-The interrupt source is not cleared.

-×: The relevant bit cannot be used.
+(The CPU should clear the source flag in the interrupt handling routine.) - O: The relevant interrupt is used.
+The interrupt source is not cleared. - x: The relevant bit cannot be used. - : Don't care

+Usage Note

-Usage Note: SCI, IIC, and A/D converter interrupt sources are cleared when the DTC reads or writes to the prescribed register, and are not dependent upon the DISEL bit.
+SCI, IIC, and A/D converter interrupt sources are cleared when the DTC reads or writes to the prescribed register, and are not dependent upon the DISEL bit.